Skip to content

 The pandas integration provides several semantic operations through the .semantic accessor.
 Each operation is designed to handle specific types of transformations and analyses using LLMs.

-All semantic operations return a new DataFrame that preserves the original columns and adds new columns based on the output_schema.
-For example, if your original DataFrame has a column text and you use map with an output_schema={"sentiment": "str", "keywords": "list[str]"}, the resulting DataFrame will have three columns: text, sentiment, and keywords.
+All semantic operations return a new DataFrame that preserves the original columns and adds new columns based on the output schema.
+For example, if your original DataFrame has a column text and you use map with an output={"schema": {"sentiment": "str", "keywords": "list[str]"}}, the resulting DataFrame will have three columns: text, sentiment, and keywords.
 This makes it easy to chain operations and maintain data lineage.

 Map Operation